rust-lang/rfcs/text/2025-nested-method-calls.md

   complicated method calls that are not covered by this proposal, such as the `v[0].push_str(&format!("{}", v.len()));` example.
-In that case, a simple desugaring can be used to show why the compiler rejects this code -- in particular, a comparison with the errorneous examples may be helpful.
+In that case, a simple desugaring can be used to show why the compiler rejects this code -- in particular, a comparison with the erroneous examples may be helpful.
 A keen observer may note the contrast with `vec.push(vec.len())`, but such an observer can be referred to the reference. =)